C++98 Function Interfaces: Overloading and Default Parameters

-In the previous chapter, we learned about namespaces, references, and scope resolution—features that make code organization much clearer.
-Now let's look at two important improvements C++ provides at the function level: function overloading and default arguments.
+In the previous post, we covered namespaces, references, and scope resolution—features that make code organization much clearer.
+Now, let's look at two significant improvements C++ offers at the function level: function overloading and default parameters.

-Both features solve the same problem—how to design better function interfaces.
-In C, if you want the same "concept" to support different parameter types, you have to give each version a different name: print_int(), print_float(), print_string()...
-Just coming up with names is enough to drive you crazy.
-Function overloading lets you handle this with a single name.
-Default arguments approach the problem from a different angle: when most of a function's parameters take a fixed value in the vast majority of call sites, why force the caller to spell out those "boilerplate parameters" every single time?
+Both features address the same problem—how to design better function interfaces.
+In C, if you wanted the same "concept" to support different argument types, you had to give each version a different name: print_int(), print_float(), print_string()...
+Coming up with names alone is enough to drive one crazy.
+Function overloading allows us to handle this with a single name.
+Default parameters approach this from another angle: when most arguments of a function take fixed values in the vast majority of call scenarios, why should we have to write out those "boilerplate arguments" every single time?

 1. Function Overloading